 Strategy process is 6 times more important than analysis.

-Strategy is the art and science of deselecting alternative pathways towards a temporary competitive advantage and differentiated positioning.
-Analysis is important, but process beats it hands down every time.
-Sounds like something a bunch of soft process consultants would say right?
-Well this comes straight from the heart of the most analytical driven company you can find – McKinsey.
-The reason is that good analysis does not guarantee a good decision or implementation – good process though will ensure good analysis.
+Strategy is the art and science of selecting among alternative pathways towards a temporary competitive advantage and differentiated positioning.
+Analysis is important, but process beats it hands down every time according to McKinsey.
+The reason is that good analysis does not guarantee a good decision or implementation – good process though will unearth poor analysis.

 The typical internal strategy process is a bit of a mess, where lots of data is gathered and hopefully something magical emerges.
 The scientific approach is super sharp but it requires a client that knows how to organize the process around the analysis.
 We have therefore developed the behavioural approach to avoid biases for a solid decision and ensure speed from day one to implementation.